Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-Since arguments are passed by value, assigning `p` a new value—by making it point somewhere else—won't have any effect outside the function.
+Since arguments are passed by value, assigning `p` a new value --- by making it point somewhere else --- won't have any effect outside the function.

 </div>
 <!-- END: div -->